apcountryman/microlibrary/docs/tests-automated.md

 The location of the automated tests for a particular library feature can be found in the documentation for the feature.
 Not all library features have automated tests.

+## Tests Coverage

+To generate an automated tests coverage report, build the `microlibrary-automated-tests-coverage` target.
+The automated tests coverage report can then be found in the build directory's `microlibrary-automated-tests-coverage-report` subdirectory.
+The reported coverage will be misleadingly high due to microlibrary's use of conditional compilation and templates that are not explicitly instantiated.